ACKR1/Duffy associated neutropenia (ADAN) (Limbus 2025/bjh 2025)

 Intro

-Common cause of the lower neutrophil counts commonly seen in people of African/Caribbean ethnicity
+Common cause of lower neutrophil counts often seen in people of (not exclusively) African/Caribbean ethnicity

 ACKR1 (Atypical Chemokine Receptor 1) gene codes for the Duffy blood group